 Finally the install is done and it is requesting a reboot.

-Lets see if we can login to our new instance.
-I have to specify the instance name SQL2019 since we have multiple versions of SQL Server installed already.
+Let us see if we can login to our new instance.
+I have to specify the instance name SQL2022 since we have multiple versions of SQL Server installed already.
 NOPE, I receive the error below.

 Running the @@version query shows additional information.